AnnieCannons/nodejs-workbook/07-animals-API-server-SQL/README.md

 3. To automatically restart the server when you make changes, use the --watch flag:

    `node --watch index.js

+---

+### How to test your API endpoints

+1. Make sure the server is running first.
-4. To test your API Endpoints, either test them with Postman or in the browser.
+2. You can test your API endpoints either with Postman or in the browser.
 Type the Base URL (`https://localhost:3000`) followed by the API endpoint (such as `/get-all-animals`).

 ---